 Mammoth Lakes, California, is my all-time favorite place.
 It’s a place where I can go to relax, hike up into the mountains, sit by a lake all by myself and just forget about time.
 It is peaceful and quiet.
 It’s just me and my fishing pole.
 Oh, wait, what is that noise?
 Oh yeah, it’s the roaring sound of motocross bikes, which I can hear from my favorite lake.

 Once a year this quiet little town is filled with motocross bikes as people head to Mammoth for the town’s annual event, the Mammoth Mountain Motocross, which has been going on since 1968.
-This year marked its 50th anniversary, and although I haven’t been going there for that long (33 years for me), it doesn’t seem that long ago that I was parked under a big pine tree in the back of the pits with my 1984 Husky on one side and a nice little creek behind me—one that I have caught trout out of before.
+This year would have marked marked its 5qth anniversary, and although I haven’t been going there for that long (33 years for me), it doesn’t seem that long ago that I was parked under a big pine tree in the back of the pits with my 1984 Husky on one side and a nice little creek behind me—one that I have caught trout out of before.